andrerclaudio/my-hyprland/.github/README.md

 For installation guide you can go to the [wiki](https://github.com/FrogProg09/my-linux/wiki/installation) of the project.
 I've tried to keep it as simple as I could, with detailed instructions it shouldn't be hard to do it.

+You also can find additional information about configuring this setup in my wiki.

 ## Keybindings

 Feel free to change and mess around with them, nothing will break if you know what you are doing after all.